Sandeep1925/ETH__2/README.md

 ## Project Title
-Ethereum ATM Simulation
+Ethereum Auction House Frontend

 ## Problem Statement
-Create an Ethereum smart contract with functions for depositing, withdrawing, and checking balance using Solidity, and interact with it using a React frontend.
-The smart contract should include error handling using require(), assert(), and revert() statements.
+Create an Ethereum smart contract with functions for Placing Bid, Canceling Bid,Getting Balance and setting Bidder's Account name using Solidity, and interact with it using a React frontend.

 ## Description
-The Assessment contract facilitates the deposit and withdrawal of funds with appropriate error handling mechanisms.
-A React frontend is provided to interact with the contract, allowing users to connect their Ethereum wallet, view their balance, and perform deposit and withdrawal operations.
+Develop a React frontend for an Ethereum-based auction house that integrates with MetaMask to manage user accounts and bid transactions.
+The interface should connect to a smart contract for placing and canceling bids, display account balances, and allow users to set their account names.
+Ensure the application is user-friendly, responsive, and provides clear error handling and loading states.

 ## Features
-1. Deposit ETH: Users can deposit ETH into the contract.
+1. MetaMask Integration:Connect and manage Ethereum wallets through MetaMask.
+Display the connected account and provide options for account management.

-2. Withdraw ETH: Users can withdraw ETH from the contract.
+2.Smart Contract Interaction:Place and cancel bids via the smart contract.
+Display contract balance and user-specific balance.

-3. View Balance: Users can view their current balance.
+3.Account Management:Set and update user account names.
+View and display the current account name.

-4. Error Handling: Ensures safe operations with error handling using require(), assert(), and revert().
+4.User Interface: Responsive design with a clean layout.
+Custom styling including background images and interactive elements.Visual feedback for loading states and error handling.

-5. MetaMask Integration: Connect and interact with the contract using MetaMask.
+5.Error Handling and User Feedback:Graceful handling of connection and transaction errors.
+Alerts and notifications for successful actions and errors.

 ## Customization